kimwalisch/primecount/doc/Hard-Special-Leaves.md

 array.
 By using one counters array of size O(segment_size^(1/2)) the worst-case complexity for counting the number of unsieved elements for a single special leaf is O(segment_size^(1/2)), this is what is currently implemented in primecount.
-It is also possible to use two counters arrays: the first array is coarse grained and spans over intervals of size O(segment_size^(2/3)), whereas the second array is fine grained and spans over intervals of size O(segment_size^(1/3)).
-This scheme will reduce the worst-case complexity for counting the number of unsieved elements for a single special leaf to O(segment_size^(1/3)).
-It seems plausible that this should further improve the runtime complexity, however I guess that in practice the additional constant time overhead will deteriorate performance.
+It is also possible to use two counters arrays: the first array is coarse-grained and spans over large intervals of size O(segment_size^(2/3)), whereas the second array is fine-grained and spans over small intervals of size O(segment_size^(1/3)).
+This scheme will reduce the worst-case complexity for counting the number of unsieved elements for a single special leaf to O(segment_size^(1/3)) but on the other hand will slightly slow down sieving as the second counters array needs to be updated whilst sieving.
+I have benchmarked using two counters arrays vs. using a single counters array in primecount.
+When using two counters arrays, the computation of the hard special leaves used 7.66% more instructions at 10^20, 7.45% more instructions at 10^21, 7.31% more instructions at 10^22.
+Hence using a single counters array in primecount both runs faster and uses fewer instructions.
+It may be possible that using two counters arrays will use fewer instructions for huge input numbers > 10^30 (which cannot be computed on currently available hardware), but for practical use, using a single counters array will run faster.

 ## References